Tech News

 The agreement hinges on the establishment of TikTok Global and the assumption of American ownership.
 However, both governments still need to approve some important details.
 The exact details of TikTok’s technology partnership with Oracle, which is likely to become the company’s trusted cloud provider, are still being worked out.

-The exact number of new jobs that will be created in the US and the final makeup of the company’s board of directors are also things that need more negotiation and agreement.
+The exact number of new jobs to be created in the US and the final makeup of the company’s board of directors are also areas that require further negotiation and agreement.
 The deal, as it stands now, is a shaky agreement to agree on the basic rules that will guide TikTok’s future.
-The details of the deal’s legal and technical aspects will be worked out in the next few days.
+In the coming days, we will finalize the legal and technical details of the deal.

 If this deal gets full official approval, it would seem to meet the requirements of President Donald Trump’s executive order, which said that ByteDance had to sell off its US assets or face a complete ban.
 Big US companies like Oracle and Walmart are involved, which gives the app a way to keep working while apparently cutting off China’s control over it.